The Church of Jesus Christ of Latter-day Saints in the Republic of the Congo

-The Church of Jesus Christ of Latter-day Saints in the Republic of the Congo refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in the Republic of the Congo.
+The Church of Jesus Christ of Latter-day Saints in the Republic of the Congo refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members living in the Republic of the Congo.
 The country was opened to the church's missionaries in 1991.
-Since then, the church has grown to more than 10,000 members in 28 congregations.
+Since then, as of November 2025, the church has grown to 13,691 members in 37 congregations.

 History

+The LDS Church's presence began in the 1980s when Congolese members returning from Europe requested missionaries.
+The first congregation was organized, and baptisms took place in 1991, the same year the church received official government recognition.
+The country was dedicated for missionary work in 1992.
+Despite civil unrest between 1997 and 1999, which sometimes led to the temporary withdrawal of missionaries, local members continued to support each other.
+The first stake was organized in Brazzaville in 2003, and the Republic of the Congo Brazzaville Mission was created in 2014.

 Stakes

 As of February 2023, the following stakes existed in the Republic of the Congo:

 The Mindouli Branch, Ouésso Branch, and the Republic of Congo Brazzaville Mission Branch are not part of a stake or district.
-The Republic of Congo Brazzaville Mission Branch serves individuals and families not in proximity to a church meetinghouse.
+The Republic of the Congo Brazzaville Mission Branch serves individuals and families not in proximity to a church meetinghouse.

 Missions

 The Republic of the Congo Brazzaville Mission boundaries is the same as the country's boundaries.

 Temples

 The Kinshasa Democratic Republic of the Congo Temple was dedicated on 14 April 2019 by Dale G. Renlund.
 While not in the Republic of the Congo, this temple is located in proximity to the stakes in the Brazzaville area.
-On April 3, 2022, church president Russell M. Nelson announced the church will build a temple in Brazzaville.
+On April 3, 2022, church president Russell M. Nelson announced a temple will be built in Brazzaville.